 Binance is a global cryptocurrency exchange that is made up of several Binance companies around the world.
 Binance has expanded its operational jurisdictions by strategically acquiring or partnering with exchanges.
 In 2019, WazirX was acquired by Binance so that it could foray into the Indian crypto market.
 In the same year, Binance strategically partnered with FTX to further develop the blockchain ecosystem.

 In 2019, Binance was banned from its operations in the US based on regulatory grounds.
 In response, Binance.US was formed as a separate exchange to provide the Binance brand and services to US citizens.
 Other Binance exchanges include Binance Australia, Binance Singapore, Binance UK, and Binance Uganda.
-Each supports their local fiat currencies and all are independently operated and fully compliant with the countries local regulations and laws.
+Each support their local fiat currencies and all are independently operated and fully compliant with the country’s local regulations and laws.

 Getting Started With Binance